 The major’s core courses focus on science as a process – a collaborative group pedagogy in which students learn biology by practicing the process of scientific inquiry through innovative classroom approaches and investigative laboratory and field experiences.
 First year students take one of several topical CURE classes (Bio 195x) as the entrez to the major pathway or as a prerequisite to other programs such as Neuroscience and Biochemistry.
-The core is completed by taking two lecture courses and a CURE-style lab course.
+The core is completed by taking two lecture courses (Bio 202 and 206) and a CURE-style lab course (Bio 204).

 Elective courses at the upper levels provide focused training at all levels of biological organization.
 Biology seniors also complete a required capstone experience which may include thesis or service learning projects.
 In recent years we have graduated approximately 50-70 majors per year in Biology and its related disciplines, a majority of whom go on to graduate and professional schools within five years of graduation.

 To help with your course planning, view the projected course offerings in Biology for the next three years.